 The OfS is currently taking stock of the findings from the evaluations of each strand of the learning gain programme.
 Currently, no further research into learning gain is planned.

 Higher Education Learning Gain Analysis (HELGA) is a strand of the learning gain programme which investigated the potential for using existing data on the student experience to identify what it tells us about learning gain.
 This explored whether administrative data can provide a low burden approach to a proxy measure for learning gain.

 About the strand

-Our work is exploring two statistical modelling techniques:
+Our work explored two statistical modelling techniques:

 - The first methodology can account for observable characteristics such as gender and ethnicity.

 - The second methodology sought to account for unobservable characteristics such as a students’ preference for a particular region.

 The models used data from the start of a student’s higher education journey and compared it with data collected at the end of their undergraduate experience.